Unbeaten 49ers shut out Redskins in downpour

 The game was scoreless for more than 39 minutes before San Francisco moved 67 yards on eight plays to set up Gould's 28-yard field goal with 5:28 left in the third quarter.
 The key play was a 40-yard catch-and-run from Garoppolo to Richie James Jr. that moved the ball to the Washington 30-yard line.
 When the drive stalled, Gould had no issues booting the ball between the uprights despite the poor conditions.

-Peterson rushed for 49 yards on eight carries on the game's first possession, which lasted eight minutes, 14 seconds.
+Peterson rushed for 49 yards on eight carries on the game's first possession, which lasted 8:14.
 But the Redskins came up empty when Dustin Hopkins was wide right on a 39-yard field goal.
 San Francisco had a chance to get on the board with 10:56 left in the second quarter but Gould's 45-yard field-goal attempt was wide left.

-Washington threatened later in the quarter and passed on a field goal with just over four minutes left.
-Peterson got the call on fourth-and-1 from the 49ers' 28 but was dropped in the backfield for a 1-yard loss by Taylor.
+Washington threatened later in the quarter and passed on a field-goal try with just more than four minutes left.
+Peterson got the call on fourth-and-1 from the 49ers' 28 but was dropped by Taylor in the backfield for a 1-yard loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)